 Each of the contestants with one of the top 100 final non-zero scores will win a NTL ISS Longeron T-Shirt.

 There will also be final bonus prizes for the top 5 final finishers.
 The 1st, 2nd, 3rd, 4th, and 5th place final winners will receive stickers from NASA which have actually orbited the Earth.
 These stickers were flown on Space Shuttle Endeavour, on mission STS-134, May 16, 2011.
 TopCoder will also provide a letter of reference for each of the 1st, 2nd, 3rd, 4th, and 5th place final winners describing their performance in the challenge.
 These could be used to aid your job search, for applying for entry into a school or even for your astronaut application.

 If there are ties for any of the non-cash prizes, the tie will be broken by selecting the earliest submissions.
 In the event of a tie for a cash prize, the associated prize money will be divided evenly between the tied contestants.

-Before the contest, this problem was extensively tested by an experienced marathon competitor (but for a shorter time period than the actual contest).
-The tester's pre-contest solution will be submitted at the start of the contest (using the handle "mm_tester") and will not be modified throughout the contest.
+Before the challenge, this problem was extensively tested by an experienced marathon competitor (but for a shorter time period than the actual challenge).
+The tester's pre-challenge solution will be submitted at the start of the challenge (using the handle "mm_tester") and will not be modified throughout the challenge.
 This will make the tester's provisional score visible throughout the match.
 The tester will be eligible for the final prizes based on his initial submission, but not the tester is eligible for the checkpoint prizes.
-The tester's identity will not be revealed until the contest is over.
+The tester's identity will not be revealed until the challenge is over.